WONDERS OF BRAZIL

 Day 6: Iguaçu Falls - Brazilian Side

-Day 7: Iguaçu Falls: argentinian side & evening with Guaraní
+Day 7: Iguaçu Falls: argentinian side & Guaraní experience

-We’ll rise early for a full day to soak up as much as possible before we depart!
-After an early breakfast we’ll again surround ourselves in waterfalls and rainforest, this time across the border in Argentina!
-The Argentine side is more rustic than the Brazilian, with exhilarating hiking trails opening up to impressive view.
+We’ll rise early for a full day to soak up as much as possible before we depart.
+After an early breakfast we’ll again surround ourselves in waterfalls and rainforest, this time across the border in Argentina.
 When we arrive to the park, we’ll embark on a train that leads to two circuits - the Lower, a mile long path of walkways running along the falls; and the Superior, with just under a half-mile of paths and hanging bridges that reveal yet another stunning view of all the falls.
 Both routes end at the edge of the biggest and most exciting point: the Devil's Throat.
 Walkways will take you right out in the center of this horseshoe-shaped wall of water where 14 falls fall up to 300 feet.
-Prepare to be soaked by the spray and giddy with the thrill!
+Prepare to be soaked again by the spray and giddy with the thrill!

-Exiting the park after lunch, we’ll head out for another special experience that begins with a one-hour hike to a Guaraní community - Brazil's largest indigenous group.
-Once in the village, you will first be introduced to the head of the community and then the Guaraní will prepare a delicious vegan lunch for you, consisting of manioc, corn and vegetables.
-Relax amidst the surrounding nature and enjoy the welcoming hospitality while learning about their cultures and traditions like painting and weaving.
+Once we exit the park we’ll head to another special experience that begins with a one-hour easy hike to a Guaraní community - Brazil's largest indigenous group.
+Once in the village, you will first be introduced to the head of the community and then the Guaraní will prepare a delicious lunch as you relax amidst the surrounding nature and enjoy the welcoming hospitality while learning about their cultures and traditions.

 Meals: B, L